suhovius/api_sketch/README.md

 ##### Folder

 API definitions files should be placed into directory with structure similar to `definitions` folder in this example.
 Directory may have only one file or many files and folders with files.
-Resurce's `namespace` is derived from this hierachical stucture.
+Resurce's `namespace` is derived from this hierachical structure.

 ```
 definitions